 To respect someone is to understand that the other person is not you.
 They are a unique individual and need to be treated as such.
 It’s not about controlling the other person or trying to change them.

-Respect and appreciation are essential for relationships.
+Respect and being grateful are essential for relationships.
 Do not underestimate your partner or make fun of their hobbies or flaws; try to respect them as a unique and inspiring individual.

 We all need respect and loyalty, especially from our partners.
 Without it, relationships and feelings can break down.
 With it, you can have an undeniable connection.